 2. The UE onboards a vehicle equipped with a MBSR, the MBSR is serving by AMF2.
 The MBSR is pre-configured with allowed TAC list that includes TAC1, TAC2, and TAC3, which is not included in the current RA of the UE, and the NG-RAN selects TAC1 for the MBSR to broadcast.
 The UE performs mobility registration via the MBSR due to RA change, the AMF1 provides new RA to the UE, which includes TAC1, TAC2, and TAC3, so the UE will not perform mobility registration again until the UE leaves the MBSR.

 3. The MBSR moves together with the UE, the MBSR performs mobility registration and is instructed to broadcast TAC2.
-The serving NG-RAN does not have connection with the AMF1, so the serving NG-RAN determines to change serving AMF for the UE to AMF3, the AMF3 requests UE Context transfer from AMF1.
+The serving NG-RAN does not have connection with the AMF1, so the serving NG-RAN determines to change serving AMF for the UE to AMF3, the AMF3 requests UE Context transfer from AMF1 without temporary UE ID (5G-GUTI) change, i.e., no NAS signalling.
 After the UE Context transfer, the NG-RAN is able to sends message to the AMF3 for the UE.

 4. The MBSR continues to move and performs mobility registration, and the serving AMF for the MBSR is changed to AMF4.
 The NG-RAN selects TAC3 for the MBSR to broadcast (the NG-RAN may also select TAC1 or TAC2).